 Aletria is an ancient and traditional Christmas dessert in Portugal.
 It’s a simple sweet made with few ingredients, usually cooked at home by grandmothers.
 Despite slowly falling into disuse, it is delicious and tastes like Christmas.

-Aletria is made with a very thin pasta, also called aletria, which is very similar to vermicelli.
-It has a Muslim origin, from the century VIII, during the period Portugal was under Arab rule.
+Aletria is made with a very thin pasta, also called Aletria, which is very similar to vermicelli.
+It has a Muslim origin, from the century VIII, when Portugal was under Arab rule.
 Arabic cuisine often uses a thin dough similar to vermicelli to make desserts such as Knafeh.

 There are several Aletria versions, the simplest ones that don’t use milk, the wine ones, with or without yolks.
 Aletria’s consistency also varies a lot; some like it more liquid, and others prefer it so consistent that it doesn’t need to be eaten with a spoon.
 It seems that in the Minho region, the consistency is creamier, and in the Beira region, it is more compact.